numbskullx26/oibsip_taskno.2/README.md

 # oibsip_taskno.2
-This is the Second assigned task of Level 1 of the Oasis Infobyte Internship Program.
+This is the Second assigned task of Level 1 of the Oasis Infobyte Virtual Internship Program.

 1. Level-1 Task-2 Personal Portfolio